akeamwoods/XYZ/README.md

 I've never used this package before but i've read good things about it and it seems to offer powerful features.

 #### redux-saga
-Although the stranger syntax due to generator functions can scare peopel away, once you have used sagas a couple of times it seems like the obvious choice for middleware.
+Although the stranger syntax due to generator functions can scare people away, once you have used sagas a couple of times it seems like the obvious choice for middleware.
 I used a saga to handle the autosuggest feature whereby I race 300ms vs the user typing, this means it does not dispatch an action on every keystroke to update the suggestions but waits until there is a 300ms delay (which suggests the user has paused typing).

 #### styled-components
 My favourite package for handling styling.
 I haven't explored many alternatives but I enjoy the modular and separation it grants between components and styling (you'll see i follow an index/style file approach throughout.